Nitinkmr/learningML/README.md

 x>=w10 and y >=w20
 ![decesion tree](https://image.slidesharecdn.com/lecture02ml4ltmarinasantini2013-130827052029-phpapp02/95/lecture-02-machine-learning-for-language-technology-decision-trees-and-nearest-neighbors-10-638.jpg?cb=1378716784)

-the root if the tree consists of all the training examples. we keep breaking it into sub nodes each having a subset of it's parent's training examples.
+the root of the tree consists of all the training examples. we keep breaking it into sub nodes each having a subset of it's parent's training examples.

-Decision tree started code:
+Decision tree starter code:
 ```
  from sklearn import tree
  # X is a an array with each index representing features for that data